AI Workplace Anxiety: Navigating AI Stress and Pressure at Work

 - Ethical reasoning and accountability

 That said, some roles will shrink or evolve significantly.
 This is real, and dismissing it would be dishonest.
+Add to that the growing challenge of AI-generated misinformation muddying the waters about which job-impact claims are credible and which are hype.
 The key is distinguishing between "my specific tasks will change" (very likely, very manageable) and "my entire career is over" (almost certainly not true, but what anxiety tells you).

 When AI Makes You Feel Like a Fraud